 Types of IRS Installment Agreements

 If your tax debt is less than $10,000 (not including penalties and interest), guaranteed installment agreements can suit you.
 Your installment plan will most probably be automatically approved if you meet the criteria.
 You must commit to paying off your debt within three years.
 Your total balance is divided by 36 months to subtract the minimum monthly payment.
-Besides, the IRS won’t put a lien if you have a guaranteed installment agreement.
+Besides, the IRS will not place a lien if you have a guaranteed installment agreement.

 If you owe more than $100,000 or $50,000 (but choose not to pay by direct debit or payroll deduction), non-streamlined installment agreements can be suitable for you.
-However, this agreement can’t be automatically approved.
-Plus, the IRS may put a lien to protect their claim.
+However, this agreement cannot be automatically approved.
+Plus, the IRS may put a lien to protect its claim.

-If you can’t pay your debt within the periods specified in other agreements, partial payment installment agreements can be suitable for you.
+If you cannot pay your debt within the periods specified in other agreements, partial payment installment agreements can be suitable for you.
 You must negotiate this agreement with the IRS.
-Under this agreement, the IRS may put a lien and re-evaluate your case every two years.
+Under this agreement, the IRS may put a lien and reevaluate your case every two years.

 How Much Is Interest on IRS Payment Plans?

 When you have a payable balance, the IRS charges interest on your account.
 Even if you set up a payment plan with the IRS, this interest will continue until your balance is closed.
 Besides, the IRS adjusts the rate quarterly based on the federal funds rate in the first month of the previous quarter.
-If you feel a bit confused, it’s totally normal.
+If you feel a bit confused, it is normal.

 Our expert attorneys have been solving problems for our customers.
-Let’s make this complicated subject easy for you.
+Let us make this complicated subject easy for you.

 Contact us now for a free consultation.